0atman/trebetherick.net/content/wells.md

  - Bide-a-While
  - Tin Huts

-Spring in hill above Coad's
+Spring in hill above Coad's Dairy, Polzeath.

-If wells ran dry in Polzeath the spring coming out of cliff (Queen's Cave) on the beach from Tinners Hill was used.
+If the wells ran dry in Polzeath the spring coming out of cliff (Queen's Cave) on the beach from Tinners Hill was used.

 Mains water pipes laid into Polzeath[^1] 1928